 This Is Why You Never See Mosquitoes at Disney World

-Have you noticed that the Florida-based park seems to be virtually mosquito-free?
+Have you noticed that Disney World, despite being in Florida, seems to be virtually mosquito-free?

-While you’re strolling around Disney World on a hot day, debating which ride to check out next and munching one of these delicious foods you must try at Disney, chances are you’re not swatting away mosquitoes.
+While you’re strolling around Disney World on a hot day, debating which ride to check out next, chances are you’re not swatting away mosquitoes.
 You might take it for granted—of course, there are no pesky blood-sucking bugs in the Most Magical Place on Earth.
 But then when you start to think more about it, it gets perplexing.
 Disney World is in Florida, after all, a hot state filled with swampland.
 In fact, the area where the park is used to be nothing but swampland!
 So how is Disney World virtually mosquito-free?

-Disney’s methods aren’t to kill bugs but to prevent bugs from being in the park at all.
+Disney’s methods aren’t to kill bugs but rather to prevent bugs from being in the park at all.
+Besides, mosquitoes don’t really live that long anyway—here’s how long mosquitoes live.
 So their methods target the larvae instead—they make the park a non-ideal environment for mosquitoes to live or lay their eggs.
 One of the ways they accomplish this is by making sure the park has no standing water—mosquitoes are attracted to still water and it’s an ideal environment for them to lay eggs.
 “You [need to] get rid of their breeding ground, which is standing water,” Lucas explains.

 But, as you can imagine, swamps are filled with standing water.
 So, when Potter got to work on construction for Disney World, he immediately set about building drainage ditches to remove all of the water, converting the swampy land to buildable land.
 And those ditches—nicknamed “Joe’s ditches”—are still used today, to keep all of the water in Disney parks constantly moving.

 “The guests usually don’t notice it…but the water is constantly flowing,” Lucas says.
 “Whenever you walk by a body of water, there’s usually a fountain in the middle of it, or they’re doing something to keep it flowing.”
-Whenever Disney prepares to build a new property, such as one of these best Disney resorts for a perfect family vacation, they buy a lot more land than the property itself requires so that they can build drainage ditches to allow them to keep the water moving.
+Whenever Disney prepares to build a new property, they buy a lot more land than the property itself requires so that they can build drainage ditches to allow them to keep the water moving.
+Do you know about these differences between Disney World and Disneyland?

 Even the plants in and around the Disney World property are chosen with the intention of eliminating standing water.
 Plants are chosen because they won’t allow water to puddle in them.
 Bodies of water are kept free of plants like water lilies that mosquito larvae can hide underneath.
 “They also stock-fill those places with minnows, goldfish, and a type of fish called mosquito fish that eat the larvae,” Lucas explains.